LanguageMachines/PICCL/README.md

 ## Installation

-PICCL is shipped as a part of [LaMachine](https://proycon.github.io/LaMachine).
+PICCL is already shipped as a part of [LaMachine](https://proycon.github.io/LaMachine).
 Inside LaMachine, the command line interface is invoked as follows:

     $ nextflow run LanguageMachines/PICCL